 To write the electronic configuration of an atom, follow these steps:

-1. And Determine the Number of Electrons: Use the atomic number for neutral atoms, and adjust for ion charge.
+- Determine the Number of Electrons: Use the atomic number for neutral atoms, and adjust for ion charge.
 On the flip side, 2.
 Fill Orbitals in Order of Increasing Energy: Follow the Aufbau principle, which states that electrons first fill the lowest energy levels before moving to higher ones.
-Because of that, the order is typically: 1s, 2s, 2p, 3s, 3p, 4s, 3d, 4p, 5s, 4d, 5p, 6s, 4f, 5d, 6p, 7s, 5f, 6d, 7p.
-3. Indicate the Number of Electrons in Each Sublevel: Use superscripts to denote the number of electrons in each sublevel.
+The order is typically: 1s, 2s, 2p, 3s, 3p, 4s, 3d, 4p, 5s, 4d, 5p, 6s, 4f, 5d, 6p, 7s, 5f, 6d, 7p.
+Worth adding: 3.
+Indicate the Number of Electrons in Each Sublevel: Use superscripts to denote the number of electrons in each sublevel.

 Here are a few examples: